 The Port of Albany

 In 1981 one worker was killed and another seriously injured while securing a barge carrying oil to the dock.
 The two workers were handling ropes to secure the barge.
-With one already secured, they set to work on the other, but the first one snapped free and struck both of them.
-They were slammed into concrete pilings and one worker died in the hospital, while the other suffered cuts and internal injuries.
-Accidents both on the water and in the port can be dangerous and fatal.
+With one already secured, they set to work on the other, but the first rope snapped free and struck both workers.

 Legal Rights and Resources